mlibrary/umich-lib-ui/README.md

 # U-M Library components built with React

-A collection of components build with React for the [University of Michigan Library Design System](https://mlibrary.github.io/umich-lib-components-react/).
+A collection of React components for the [University of Michigan Library Design System](https://mlibrary.github.io/umich-lib-components-react/).

 ## 🚀 Quick start